Loading

 Tip: Use a password manager to keep track of your passwords for job application portals.
 Passwords, unfortunately, don't sync across two companies using the same HR talent service such as Taleo or Workday.

-Luckily, sites like LinkedIn and Glassdoor will curate available jobs based on criteria you set, such as desired title, location, and even pay.
-Check your settings to ensure email preferences are configured to the frequency you like.
+Luckily, sites like LinkedIn and Glassdoor will curate available jobs based on your criteria, such as desired title, location, and even pay.
+Check your settings to ensure email preferences are configured to your preferred frequency.
 If you use their mobile app, you can bypass email altogether and get push notifications from your phone.

 While email is a perpetual battle you'll fight, you can use Zapier to filter out the critical emails related to your job search.